 “I’ve never won the skyrock game.”
 Lupin breathed.

-A series of naps divided the Verido's days, at every wakeful moment Uno had a different book in hand, the pages were full of annotations, notes and scribbles.
-One of the books read: "A tale of 3", Lupin saw a drawing of Volare markings in one of its margins.
-When asked about it, all Uno said was that keeping records of what one sees was important.
-Before the interrogation could continue, there came a wave of fatigue, the body and the mind agreed that it was time for another rest.
+A series of naps divided the Verido’s days, at every wakeful moment Uno had a different book in hand, the pages were full of annotations, notes and scribbles.
+One of the books read: “A tale of 3”, Lupin saw a drawing of Volare markings in one of its margins but could not gather enough energy to ask about it.
+Overcome by a sudden wave of fatigue, this body and mind agreed that it was time for another rest.

-“You look better,” Uno said one morning, offering a cup of lemoni lime tea.
+“You look better,” Uno said one morning, offering the patient a cup of lemoni lime tea.

-Lupin nodded, unable to mask the sadness in this soul.
-“Yea, part of me does anyway."
+Lupin nodded, feeling better physically, but unable to mask the sadness in this heart.
+“Yea, part of me does anyway.”

 Uno understood this.
 “Everything heals, in time.”

-Now that they'd spent some time together, the other-worldly veil had dissipated.
+Now that they’d spent some time together, the other-worldly veil had dissipated.
 Uno was quiet, and did not always care to answer questions, but declined them politely always.
-There are things that Lupin wanted to know, but after a few weeks asking seemed pointless.
-It was hard to get the giant's attention, but Lupin timed questions well, waiting till after Uno had finished reading a book.
-After finishing one, Uno was always more responsive, more present.
+There were things that Lupin wanted to know, but after a few weeks asking seemed pointless.
+Lupin timed questions well, waiting till after Uno had finished reading a book.
+Uno was always more responsive, more present after reading.